wp-plugins/woocommerce-quick-view-lite/Readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quick View is a plugin that allows the customers to have a brief overview of every product in a pop-up box
+Quick View is a plugin that allows the customers to have a brief overview of every product in a pop-up box.

 == Description ==